hidat/audio_pipeline/README.md

 ### TomatoBanana
 A program to assist in the review and entry of metadata of ripped audio discs
- * Pulls relevent metadata from audio files
+ * Pulls relevant metadata from audio files
  * Displays release metadata onscreen in an easily human-readable format for review
  * Releases are displayed in the same order that they were ripped, for easy processing when returning discs to cases
  * Allows the easy entry of obscenity rating values for individual tracks